-Prior to the housing trough, Americans moved frequently, averaging one move every five to seven years or 11.9% in 2008 according to Pew Research's article, Who Moves?
+Prior to the housing crash, Americans moved frequently.
+We averaged one move every five to seven years or 11.9% in 2008 according to Pew Research's article, Who Moves?
 Who Stays Put?
 Where’s Home?
 As housing prices dropped, people have remained in their existing homes for many reasons, like concerns about home value and employment uncertainty.

 As the economy pulls out of this extended recession, people are wondering if now is the right time to move.
 Have home prices stabilized, even increased in some markets?
 Are interest rates going up so if you don't buy now, you might not get today's amazingly low interest rates?
 With spring right around the corner, it seemed like a good time to explore people's reasons for moving.